EmeraldSlash/SessionLocker/README.md

 - Make the session locking core cleanly separated from all the extra stuff.
 Decouple Developer Product stuff, and perhaps even remote changes and data version migration, from the core session locking system.
 - Rethink how the library treats save data - should it be owned by the usage code rather than the library?
 Need to support compression / serialization use cases.
 - Figure out how to deal with DataStore request limits.
-- Add some affordances for fields like `LockerState.InUse` so that different pieces of code may prevent the session from being released without knowing about each other.
-I guess I should just make it an array of values rather than a bool?
 - Find ways to make typechecking a little more convenient.
 It's pretty good right now, but there are still two big annoyances which I'd like to resolve:
   - Passing userdata into `LockerSpec` callbacks (e.g. you have a table associated with the `LockerState` that you want to access from within a callback).
 My current preference is to store userdata inside `LockerState`, but this means I need to fight with the typechecker.
   - Getting `LockerState.SaveData` casted into the actual SaveData type defined by the user with minimal friction (and accessing the save data in the first place might be annoyance for some people if they'd like to store it in more convenient place)